-Prerequisite: Written permission of the department.
+Prerequisite: Written or electronic permission of the Ph.D. clinical director.
 An opportunity for students to pursue specialized study in clinical supervision.
-The project requires the direction of a faculty member and the approval of the department.
+The project requires the direction of a faculty member.
 May be repeated twice for credit.

-PC908 Doctoral Special Topics in Counselor Education (3.00 cr.)
+PC908 Doctoral Special Topics

+in Counselor Education (3.00 cr.)

-Prerequisite: Written permission of the instructor.
+Prerequisite: Written or electronic permission of the instructor.
 An opportunity for students to pursue specialized study in counselor education.
-The project requires the direction of a faculty member and the approval of the department.
-May be repeated twice for credit.
+The project requires the direction of a faculty member.
+May be repeated for credit.

-PC909 Doctoral Special Topics in Research (1-3.00 cr.)
+PC909 Doctoral Special Topics in Research

-Prerequisite: Written permission of the department.
+Prerequisite: Written or electronic permission of the instructor.
 An opportunity for students to pursue specialized study in an area pertaining to research.
 The project requires the direction of a faculty member.
-May be repeated twice for credit.
+May be repeated for credit.